 The Abilene Philharmonic’s Nelda Hodges Young Artist Competition was established in 2008 to help support outstanding young musicians in the Abilene area.
 The competition is open to woodwind, brass, percussion, string, and piano students between the ages of 12-18 that live in Texas School Regions 7, 9, 12, 14, 15, 16, 17, 18, and have not yet graduated high school.

 Nelda and Eddie Hodges were generous donors, active volunteers, and innovative leaders of the Abilene Philharmonic Orchestra, Foundation, and Guild for almost sixty years.
 Eddie Hodges honored his wife with the establishment of the Nelda Hodges Young Artist Competition Endowment to inspire and reward young people’s love for music.

-These four finalists will compete Saturday, June 27th, 2020 at 2:00pm.
-There will be a live stream of the performance on the Abilene Philharmonic facebook page.
-If you have any questions, please contact us through our facebook page.
+These six finalists will compete Saturday, April 1st, 2023 at 3:00pm .
+These performances will be open and free to the public at Woodward-Dellis Recital Hall Hardin-Simmons University.
+If you have any questions, please contact us through our Facebook page.